Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 Lightning swirls tightly around you as you focus your magic completely upon your own defense as you retaliate against those who would strike you.
 Gain 6 + Presence absorption.
-The first time that you lose life before the start of your next turn, immediately teleport up to 15 feet to an empty tile of your choice.
+The first time that you lose life before the start of your next turn, immediately teleport up to 3 tiles to an empty tile of your choice.
 Stacking this effect allows you to teleport multiple times.

 If you have at least 4 stacks of electric exposure, the absorption gained increases to 10 + Presence.
 In addition, you cannot spend movement and are immune to forced movement until the end of your next turn.